bnb-chain/community-contributions/bsc-wishlist-corechain.md

 - To maintain the archive node of opBNB and ensure its data availability and integrity over time.
 - To improve the data availability of the BSC network by increasing the number of archive nodes and reducing the reliance on centralized providers.
-- To enhance the node decentralization of the BSC network by incentivizing more node providers to join and contribute to the network.
+- To enhance the node decentralization of the BSC network by incentivize more node providers to join and contribute to the network.
 - To improve the incentives for node providers by rewarding them for their service quality, availability, and performance.

 The proposal should include a detailed description of the solution architecture, design, implementation, testing, deployment, and maintenance.
 The proposal should also provide a realistic budget and timeline for the project, as well as a risk analysis and mitigation plan.
 The proposal should demonstrate how the solution can meet the objectives and benefit the BSC network and its users.